 Who Benefits from the Tax Credit: When it comes to TDS, the payee, or the one receiving the income post deduction, benefits from the tax credit.
 For TCS, on the other hand, the buyer benefits.
 Both can claim the deducted amount as a tax credit when filing an income tax return.

 Tax Filing & Adjustment: The deduction made under TDS gets credited to the payee’s account and can be adjusted against the total tax liability when they file their income tax return quarterly.
-The tax collected as part of TCS gets credited to the buyer’s account and can be adjusted against their total tax liability when they file their returns quarterly.
+The tax collected as part of TCS gets credited to the buyer’s account and can be adjusted against their total tax liability when they file their returns annually.

 Suggested Read: Top 6 eTDS Return Filing Software in India for Experts